Tree Fertilization

 • Any tree under stressful conditions such as heat or drought stress, extreme cold, nutrient deprivation, and/or biotic stress such as insect pressure.

-• Young trees that have not established their root system into the soil.
+• Young trees that have not established their root system in the soil.

 • Trees living in clay or dead soils.
 This is most trees in the urban landscapes of Colorado.